 - Awkward styling

 - Heavy steering is a chore around town

 "Practical and comfortable, the X1 combines the driver appeal of a sporty hatchback with the practicality of an estate."

-It's slightly annoying that the X1 doesn’t match the high performance of the 1 Series, but it costs about the same to insure it, with even the cheapest, slowest models getting expensive premiums.
-So it's a good thing that BMW has clearly focused on keeping the X1's day-to-day costs to a minimum.
-The most efficient model is the rear-wheel drive sDrive 20d EfficientDynamics, which returns 62.8mpg in fuel economy and emits only 119g/km of CO2.
-That's pretty decent for a chunkier car that can still go from 0-62mph in 8.3 seconds.
-But even the entry-level sDrive 16d can manage to return 57.6mpg and emit 128g/km.
-The petrol engines are a different story, however, and we’d recommend avoiding them, as the four-wheel-drive 20i returns just 37.7mpg and pumps out a hefty 176g/km of CO2.
+The X1 will cost you about the same to insure as a BMW 1 Series, with even the slowest, cheapest models inviting high premiums – a bit galling considering it doesn’t match the 1 Series' performance.
+Thankfully, the daily running costs are minimal for a BMW.
+The most economical model is the rear-wheel drive sDrive 20d EfficientDynamics, which returns 62.8mpg in combined fuel economy and emits 119g/km of CO2.
+That's pretty good for a heftier car that can still accelerate from 0-62mph in 8.3 seconds.
+However, even the entry-level sDrive 16d returns 57.6mpg and emits 128g/km of CO2.
+We’d recommend avoiding the petrol engines, though, as the four-wheel-drive 20i returns only 37.7mpg in combined economy and emits a substantial 176g/km of CO2.

 Interior & comfort

 Heavy steering makes the X1 a bit of a chore to drive around town